IndiaAparicio/freedomGame/documentations/documentation.md

 ### Player Movement

-To make the player move, I programmed the player movement in the Gravity-Area on the one hand and in the Flying-Area on the other hand.
-To change the position of the player only the `player1.position.x` had to be changed at for example `keyIsDown(RIGHT_ARROW)`.
+To make the player move, I coded a different *player movement* for the gravity-area on the one hand and for the flying-area on the other hand.
+To change the position of the player only the `player1.position.x` had to be changed – for example with `keyIsDown(RIGHT_ARROW)`.
 For flying, this was allowed in all four directions.
 For jumping the `player.velocity.y` had to be changed.
-Again a GroundCheck with a Boolean variable was used, so that the player cannot jump continuously.
+Again a *GroundCheck* with a Boolean variable was used, so that the player cannot jump continuously.

 ```javascript
 ...